Physics-50/Module-2/docs/week1.md

 We used spheres of five different nominal diameters.
 For each nominal diameter, we took videos of eight different spheres dropping through the liquid.
 All videos were taken with a GoPro Hero 5 Black, at 60 frames per second and with the lens set to “linear” imaging.

-*Insert links within the table -- or maybe one whole zip file as well?*
+Links in the table below will take you to individual video files you can download.
+You can also download [a single zip file of all the videos for this module.](https://drive.google.com/file/d/18jI8qFw_sgsLIaM1595JGgZ9DL437Rkt/view?usp=sharing)

 | Nominal sphere diameter | Video files  |
 | ----------------------- | ------------ |